-- 5.7.1 The Village will continue to participate in regional economic development partnerships in the Slocan Valley. - 5.7.2 The Village should act to implement recommendations from the Slocan Valley Economic Development Plan. - 5.7.3 The Village should partner with neighbouring communities to promote non-motorized community to community tourism opportunities (canoeing/kayaking, biking, etc.).
+- 5.7.1 The Village will continue to participate in regional economic development partnerships in the Slocan Valley. - 5.7.2 The Village should act to implement recommendations from the Slocan Valley Economic Development Plan. - 5.7.3 The Village should partner with neighbouring communities to promote non-motorized community to community tourism opportunities (canoeing/kayaking, biking, etc.). - 5.7.4 The Village should continue to pursue opportunities to enhance access to gigabit internet for its citizens and businesses. - 5.7.5 The Village should more deeply enable and support home-based businesses as a viable economic development opportunity that fits within the character of Slocan. - 5.7.6 The Village should ensure development of the former mill site lands provides a net economic benefit to the Village and the region through the creation of: - Temporary jobs during planning, engineering, and construction; - b.
+Permanent jobs in new business space on the site; - c.
+Opportunities for new businesses and live-work spaces; and - d.
+Tourism / visitation promotion opportunities. - 5.7.7 The Village should explore partnerships to provide expertise on construction and remediation costs on the Mill Site. - 5.7.8 To remove a significant barrier, the Village should advocate for, and collaborate with, funding agencies to complete land reclamation required for required environmental permitting from the BC Government for land development scenarios on the former mill lands. - 5.7.9 To support agriculture sector development targeting in economic development strategies, the Village should develop an urban agriculture policy framework to support local production and craft manufacture, and additional income generation, including but not limited to: inclusion of "Urban Farms" as a permitted use in all zones to support growing and sale of food products, greenhouses / nurseries, container farming, and hydroponics permitted use in Mill Master Plan, and/or Community Gateway zones, fruit/vegetable/horticulture production and sale permitted in all zones, hens and aquaponics permitted in all zones with maximum number/scale in residential areas, farm stands, signage, and on-site sales permitted in all zones, larger container and/or hoop structures permitted in Mill Master Plan and Community Gateway zones as temporary uses, and advocacy for creation of commercial kitchen space, farmer's market, and commercial juicer or other mechanical equipment rental or purchase to support craft-scale production. - 5.7.10 The Village should consider development of a community garden.

-- 5.7.4 The Village should continue to pursue opportunities to enhance access to high-speed internet for its citizens and businesses. - 5.7.5 The Village supports home-based businesses as a viable economic development opportunity that fits within the character of Slocan. - 5.7.6 The Village should ensure development of the former mill site lands provides a net economic benefit to the Village and the region through the creation of: - Temporary jobs during planning, engineering, and construction; - Permanent jobs in new business space on the site; - Opportunities for new businesses and live-work spaces; and - d) Tourism / visitation promotion opportunities. - 5.7.7 The Village should work with surrounding communities (Nakusp, New Denver, Silverton, Winlaw, Nelson, and Castlegar) and BC Transit to improve regional transportation options that: - Improve timing to support full-time and youth employment.
+- 5.7.11 The Village should form a Beautification Committee to support yard, public art, and other inspired beautification initiatives that in turn attract "the independents" who generate their own economy, including entrepreneurs, creators and makers, remote workers, professional services/consulting, and digital nomads. - 5.7.12 The Village should work with surrounding communities (Nakusp, New Denver, Silverton, Winlaw, Nelson, and Castlegar) and BC Transit to improve regional transportation options that: - a.
+Improve timing to support full-time and youth employment. - 5.7.13 Develop a Local Business Support and Attraction Strategy including but not limited to: - small and/or shared spaces (minimum space size), - b. greater site coverage, - c. work-live and other mixed-use buildings, - d. more permitted/fewer conditions of use, - e. reduced non-residential parking standards, - f. permissions for pop-ups (tents/trailers) and other temporary structures on vacant lands, - g. accessory commercial units, - h. incubator spaces, - i. market space, and - creation of an open streets policy for private sector use of sidewalk spaces.